Jaedon-Prince/Jaedon-Prince/README.md

 I verified the formatting, uploaded the CV to GitHub, and cross-checked the portfolio to ensure the CV was accessible.
 I also submitted the portfolio link via Blackboard well before the deadline and confirmed successful submission.

 Result:
-This confirmed my ability to follow instructions precisely, manage time effectively, and ensure the integrity of digital submissions—skills essential for any professional environment.
+This confirmed my ability to follow instructions precisely, manage time effectively, and ensure the integrity of digital submissions skills essential for any professional environment.

 ## Business Communication